FrostyX/infra-docs/ansible.rst

 ---------------------------------------

 There's a wrapper script on batcave01 called 'rbac-playbook' that allows non sysadmin-main members to run specific playbooks against specific groups of hosts.
+This is part of the ansible_utils package.
+The upstream for ansible_utils is: https://bitbucket.org/tflink/ansible_utils

 To add a new group:

-1. add the playbook name and sysadmin group to the rbac-playbook (puppet private)
+1. add the playbook name and sysadmin group to the rbac-playbook (ansible-private repo)
-2. add that sysadmin group to sudoers on batcave01.
+2. add that sysadmin group to sudoers on batcave01 (also in ansible-private repo)

 To use the wrapper::

-  rbac-playbook playbook.yml
+sudo rbac-playbook playbook.yml

 Directory setup
 ================